dekoza/mtgpl/RNA.rst

    (|tap|: Add |mana_g| or |mana_u|.)

    As Breeding Pool enters the battlefield, you may pay 2 life.
 If you don't, it enters the battlefield tapped.

+Gateway Plaza
+   Gateway Plaza enters the battlefield tapped.

+   When Gateway Plaza enters the battlefield, sacrifice it unless you pay |mana_1|.

+   |tap|: Add one mana of any color.

 Godless Shrine